• Skip to primary navigation

 Organizations resuming operations post lockdown need to deploy a quick mechanism enabling the transfer of information about sick employees.

 The mounting coronavirus cases have taken unusual resonance, fueling debate over how to differentiate between flu symptoms and the coronavirus infection so that proper reporting can be done in time.
-In these uncertain times, organizations can build a standard reporting system to defy biased opinions and judgments and believe in experts, data, and statistics.

 Under this mechanism, regular employee check-in and check-out details could be recorded, along with time-stamped temperature and self-assessment and declaration, forms are required to be submitted on a daily basis, so that anyone with the disease could be identified and isolated as quickly as possible.